jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

-# MarkdownCode > services > Theme service
-{"ThemeService": "The ThemeService class manages the selected theme, allowing for light or dark themes.
-It is used by components to apply the theme, and the main window refreshes when the theme is updated."}
 # MarkdownCode > services > project service
 {"ProjectService": "The ProjectService class is responsible for creating, managing, and updating projects.
 It handles tasks such as clearing data, recreating cache objects, notifying components of data changes, reading and parsing files, saving projects, and managing user configurations."}
 # MarkdownCode > services > Selection service